castlechoi/VibE-SVC2-demo/README.md

-# VibE-SVC-II-demo
+# VibE-SVC2-demo
-The demo page of VibE-SVC II
+The demo page of VibE-SVC 2